 In a medium saucepan, heat vegetable broth over medium heat.
 Once simmering, reduce heat to low to keep warm.

 In the meantime, heat a large pan over medium heat.
-Once hot, add 1 Tbsp (15 ml) water (or oil) and asparagus (and/or broccolini) and red bell pepper.
+Once hot, add half of the water (or oil) and the asparagus (and/or broccolini) and the red bell pepper.
 Season with a pinch each salt and pepper and sauté until just tender and slightly browned - 3-4 minutes - stirring frequently.
 Cover to steam and speed cooking time.
 Remove from pan, uncover, and set aside.

 Heat another large rimmed pan over medium heat.
-Once hot, add 1 Tbsp water (or oil) and shallot.
+Once hot, add remaining water (or oil) and shallot.
 Sauté for 1-2 minutes or until softened and very slightly browned.

 Add arborio rice and cook for 1 minute, stirring occasionally.
 Then add dry white wine (or more vegetable broth) and stir gently.
 Cook for 1-2 minutes or until the liquid is absorbed.